 Project Vision's Joe Kraus with Vibe photographer Chris Booth

-Vibe Sales Manager Dawn Hill with T-shirt Designer Colleen Wilcox
+Vibe Studio Manager Dawn Hill with T-shirt Designer Colleen Wilcox

 Our beloved Rutland is a "Comeback Community"!

 In light of this, "Ridiculous Optimism for Rutland" is simply a cheerful slogan that shows support for Rutland's comeback.